google-research/meliad/README.md

 source my_env/bin/activate
 ```

 Install required packages into the python virtual environment.
 If you want to
 use GPUs, then Jax must be upgraded to use CUDA.
 Installing t5 after upgrading
 jax may be necessary to avoid link errors (we don't know why).

 ```
-pip install -r requirements.txt pip install --upgrade "jax[cuda]" -f https://storage.googleapis.com/jax-releases/jax_releases.html pip install t5
+pip install -r requirements.txt pip install --upgrade "jax[cuda12]" pip install t5
 ```